cRazyeye19/TinkingTin-Final/README.md

 ## License 📄

 This project is licensed under the MIT License - see the LICENSE file for details.
-(Note: A LICENSE file is not currently present in the repository.
-Please create one if you wish to specify a license.)